 Mona Iraqi (top right) filmed the men as they were being arrested

-She broadcast images of the humiliated near-naked men being herded into police trucks following a raid targeting alleged gay sex in a Cairo bath house.
+Iraqi was slammed for targeting the gay community by broadcasting images of the humiliated near-naked men being herded into police trucks following a December 2014 raid on the Cairo bathhouse.

-Iraqi also claimed that the men were “caught in the act during a group sex party.”
+Iraqi also said that the men were “caught in the act during a group sex party.”
+The men were ultimately acquitted of all charges.

-She was widely slammed her for a lack of ethics and was accused of being complicit in destroying people’s lives for the sake of ratings.
+She was criticised for a lack of ethics and was accused of being complicit in destroying people’s lives for the sake of ratings.
+Iraqi received a jail sentence of six months for defamation in November last year but was then released after winning an appeal in January.

-While homosexuality is not specifically outlawed in Egypt, gay people are often targeted through immorality or public indecency laws.
+While homosexuality is not specifically outlawed in Egypt, gay people are often targeted and jailed through immorality or public indecency laws.
+The Egyptian authorities are believed to use social media, including dating apps, to track down and arrest gay men.